-Menopause is the day twelve months after your last period; the years that follow are post-menopause.
-Most of what is medically important happens in those years: cardiovascular risk shifts, bone loss accelerates, the genitourinary syndrome of menopause develops, and the symptom burden of the perimenopausal years either resolves or carries forward.
+Menopause is the day 12 months after your last period; the years that follow are post-menopause.
+Most of what is medically important happens in those years: cardiovascular risk rises, bone loss accelerates, the genitourinary syndrome of menopause develops, and the symptom burden of the perimenopausal years either resolves or carries forward.
 Modern hormone therapy, particularly when started during or close to the menopausal transition, is safe and effective for most women under 60 and meaningfully reduces both symptom burden and downstream bone loss.
-Fishtown Medicine treats menopause as the start of a 30-year health arc, not an inconvenience to ride out.
+Fishtown Medicine treats menopause as the start of a 30-year health arc rather than an inconvenience to ride out.

 - Bone loss accelerates.
 The fastest rate of bone loss happens in the year before and the few years after menopause.
 Without intervention, many women lose 10-20% of their bone density in this window.
 This is the bone density future osteoporotic fractures are built from.